leamih2001/door_sensors/README.md

 6.2.1.
 Sensor data service: Implements communication via websockets with the ESP32 and provides a REST interface to query the sensor status
 6.2.2.
 Image acquisition service: Uses OpenCV to capture images and store them in the local file system 6.2.3.
-Face Recognition Service: Processes the captured images and performs face recognition 6.3.
-Threading: The Flask web server runs in parallel with the other processes that respond to sensor events and send the data to CPEE.
-By starting this Flask web server in a separate thread, the service can react asynchronously to the incoming sensor events and process requests in parallel
+Face Recognition Service: Processes the captured images and performs face recognition